scottcs2/Snow-Ball-Fight/README.md

 A few notes about the code:

 I recognize that the code is somewhat poorly organized, a result of my (at the time) poor coding ability.
-I first taught myself to program by making this plugin.
+I first taught myself to program by making this plugin during high school.
 Consequently, there may be redundant or inefficent code, strange syntax, or other peculiarities.
 I have filled the code with comments in order to better explain my thought process, organization, and what was happening in each block of code.
 I hope this will remove any potential confusion, but if something is unintelligible, feel free to contact me.
+I share this code not necessarily to highlight my coding capability, but to show that I have undertaken and completed large projects.

 Sincerely,